aiidateam/aiida-pseudo/docs/source/design.rst

 Pseudopotentials
 ================

-Pseudopotentials are implemented as `data plugins <https://aiida-core.readthedocs.io/en/latest/topics/data_types.html#creating-a-data-plugin>`_, and the base class is ``PseudoPotentialData``.
+Pseudopotentials are implemented as `data plugins <https://aiida-core.readthedocs.io/en/latest/topics/data_types.html#creating-a-data-plugin>`_, and the base class is :py:class:`~aiida_pseudo.data.pseudo.PseudoPotentialData`.
 Pseudopotentials are assumed to be defined by a single file on disk and represent a single chemical element.
 As such, each pseudopotential node, *has* to have two attributes: the md5 of the file that it represents and the symbol of chemical element that the pseudopotential describes.
-The latter follows IUPAC naming conventions as used in the module ``aiida.common.constants.elements`` of ``aiida-core``.
+The latter follows IUPAC naming conventions defined as ``elements`` in the module ``aiida.common.constants`` of ``aiida-core``.

-The ``PseudoPotentialData`` functions as a base class and does not represent an actual existing pseudopotential format.
+:py:class:`~aiida_pseudo.data.pseudo.PseudoPotentialData` functions as a base class and does not represent an actual existing pseudopotential format.
-It *is* possible to create a family of ``PseudoPotentialData`` nodes, but since the element cannot be parsed from the file content itself, it will have to be done from the *filename*, so the filename *has* to have the format ``CHEMICAL_SYMBOL.EXTENSION``, for example ``Ar.pseudo``.
+It *is* possible to create a family of :py:class:`~aiida_pseudo.data.pseudo.PseudoPotentialData` nodes, but since the element cannot be parsed from the file content itself, it will have to be done from the *filename*, so the filename *has* to have the format ``CHEMICAL_SYMBOL.EXTENSION``, for example ``Ar.pseudo``.
-Since the ``PseudoPotentialData`` class does not have any features tailored to specific formats, as do the classes which inherit from it (e.g. ``UpfData`` for UPF-formatted pseudopotentials), this class is mostly useful for development.
+Since the :py:class:`~aiida_pseudo.data.pseudo.PseudoPotentialData` class does not have any features tailored to specific formats, as do the classes which inherit from it (e.g. :py:class:`~aiida_pseudo.data.pseudo.UpfData` for UPF-formatted pseudopotentials), this class is mostly useful for development.

 The plugin comes with a variety of pseudopotential subtypes that represent various common pseudopotential formats, such as UPF, PSF, PSML and PSP8.
 The corresponding data plugins implement how the element and other data are parsed from a pseudopotential file with such a format.